 The IESO and the Ministry of Energy, Northern Development and Mines have initiated a joint study to identify land to be protected for a future transmission corridor to support anticipated long-term growth in demand for electricity in the GTA West region.
 Part of ongoing efforts to plan today to avoid future costs to electricity ratepayers, this initiative will ensure that transmission needs – documented through the regional planning process – in the study area (see map below) can be accommodated if and when they arise.

-Although the area of study is primarily centered in the GTA West planning region, parts extend into GTA North (see map below).
-This study will proceed in parallel with the resumption of the Greater Toronto Area West Highway Corridor Environmental Assessment study conducted by the Ministry of Transportation.
+Although the area of study is primarily centered in the GTA West planning region, parts extend into GTA North (see maps below).
+This study is separate from but will continue in parallel with the Ministry of Transportation’s (MTO) GTA West Transportation Corridor Route Planning and Environmental Assessment (EA) Study.